 Unfortunately, Radcliff could not stay with me at the Hammock Beach Resort during the conference I was attending and needed to find a place for him.
+I had a look at a pet friendly apartment but I couldn’t afford one at the time.
+They looked pretty good though so if you need a pet friendly apartment, there are loads to choose from.
 Sure, I could have stayed at one of the many pet-friendly Flagler Beach hotels, but wanted to stay at the conference hotel because it’s the right thing to do to support the event and simply, more convenient.

 With a handful of dog boarding options, I selected the Bed & Biscuit Inn of Flagler Beach.
 I didn’t choose fanciest option for him which was in the home but the indoor-outdoor kennel.
 I thought he’d like the option of being inside and outside.
 I knew he was in good hands when I arrived and cannot believe I cried when I left him there.
 It was only about a month and a half after adopting him and I feared he thought he was being dropped off at another adoption center.

 Since the kennel was about a 15 to 20-minute drive from the Hammock Beach Resort, I was able to visit Radlicff during my conference and did so each day.
 Saturday morning, I took him out to explore some of dog-friendly Flagler Beach.